Maintaining Status During 24-Month STEM Extension

 - The student and employer must report changes to or deviations from the student’s formal training plan on Form I-983, Training Plan for STEM OPT outlined above.

-- Students and employers must additionally complete and submit to the ISSO a concluding 24 month evaluation on Form I-983, Training Plan for STEM OPT Students.
+- Students and employers must additionally complete and submit to the ISSO, a 12 month evaluation and a 24 month final evaluation on Form I-983, Training Plan for STEM OPT Students.
+If the student leaves a job during the STEM OPT period, they must submit the final evaluation on Form I-983, Training Plan for STEM OPT Students.

 - If a student neglects to submit Form I-983, Training Plan for STEM OPT Students to the ISSO within 10 days of the conclusion of the reporting period they will be in violation of their F-1 status.

 - For examples of documents to submit when reporting, review the STEM OPT Reporting chart.

 Stay within unemployment limits